-There are about 50 species pygmy Drosera and they are found primarily in southern Western Australia.
+There are over 50 species of pygmy Drosera.
+They are found primarily in southern Western Australia.
 Two species are found outside that region.
 The widespread species Drosera pygmaea is found in extreme southern West Australia, south eastern Australia, Tasmania, and New Zealand.
-The disjunct species Drosera meristocaulis is found only at an elevation of 1700 to 2200 m on the Cerro de la Neblina tepuis in south America along the border of Venezuela and Brazil.
+The disjunct species Drosera meristocaulis is found only at an elevation of 1700 to 2200 m on the Cerro de la Neblina tepuis in South America along the border of Venezuela and Brazil.

 Pygmy Drosera in 8 cm wide by 9.5 cm tall pots growing outdoors under a fiberglass panel.
 The panel keeps off the rain and the lower light and heat helps keep some of the species from going dormant in the summer.

-Most of the pygmy species will produce seeds if the flowers are pollinated.
-Some will even self pollinate.
+Most of the pygmy species will produce seeds only if the flowers are cross pollinated with a different clone of the same species or a different species (see Drosera Flower Self-incompatibility for more information).
+Some will self pollinate.
 The seeds aren't listed on the Seed Bank site very often because the flowers do not produce many seeds so it takes a lot of flowers to stock the Seed Bank.
 The hybrids don't usually produce seeds.

 Sow seeds on the surface of sandy soil mix using the techniques at Sowing Seeds Step-by-Step.
 A temperature between 20°C to 25°C (70°F to 80°F) works best for germination.
 The seeds should germinate in a few weeks.
 When the new plants have a few true leaves, remove the pots from the plastic bags and put them in a bright terrarium or greenhouse.
 The seedlings may be a little slow growing at first.
 Have patience.
 You can transplant seedlings if they get overgrown with moss but you have to be VERY careful not to break the roots.
 The tiny plants can have very long roots so it is best if you do not transplant them at all.